 Tinea nigra is largely painless and harmless, but it does produce a few symptoms.
 They include:

 - A brown or black patch resembling a stain that usually occurs on the palm of the hand or, more rarely, on the sole of the foot.
-In one study published in Studies in Mycology, 19 of 22 people with tinea nigra had the patches on their palms while only three had them on their feet.
+In one study published in Studies in Mycology, people with tinea nigra had the patches on their palms while only three had them on their feet.

 - The patch is generally flat, with defined borders.